earthstar-project/earthstar/README.md

 Peers will remember, for each other peer, which is the latest `localIndex` they've seen from that peer, so they can resume syncing from there.

 This is similar to how append-only logs are synced in Scuttlebutt and Hyper, except our logs have gaps.

-## More informative `onWrite` events

-TODO: this is being moved into Followers.

 ## Slightly different querying